The Vienna International Airport (airline code/ Vienna airport code VIE) is located in Schwechat around 16km (10 miles) southeast of Vienna.

 Car Rental counters are in the western part of the arrivals hall.

 Cheap Flights to Vienna

 There’s no better time to travel cheap to the different parts of the world than today.
 With so many airlines offering discounted rates, people need only to save a little to be able to fly to their favorite destinations whatever time of the year they wish.

 If Vienna is one of your target destinations, it is possible to obtain cheap fares going there.
 There are hundreds of airlines flying to and from Vienna today and some of these major airlines are KLM, British Airways, the Emirates and Thai Airways.

 Numerous websites offer cheap airline rates compared to getting your ticket from the traditional travel agents.
-All you need is to search for a trusted site and book your ticket there.
+All you need is to search for a trusted site, such as Skyscanner, and book your ticket there.
 Just specify your country of origin, whether you’re booking for one way or round trip, the date you’re flying and the number of passengers.

 Austria has its own flag carrier which is Austrian Airlines with Vienna as its main hub.
 This airline offers low rates to travelers owing to its high volume of sales and partnership with more than 40 airlines worldwide.
 For those within Europe, you may want to choose this airline for your next trip to Vienna.